 Where quantities are measured by difference, there will be an uncertainty in each measurement, which must be combined to give the uncertainty in the final value.
-The principle of the following example can be applied to other quantities measured by difference.
+The principle of the following example for a mass measurement can be applied to other quantities measured by difference, such as temperature difference and titre.